Coturex/Wifi_Mqtt_SmartMeter/README.md

 # WIFI MQTT ENERGY SMARTMETER
- * PZEM : Read Power Consumption (OR Production) - sample rate : 3s on PZEMv2, xx on PZEMv3
+ * PZEM : Read Power Consumption (OR Production) - sample rate : 2s
  * Data sent to your **Domoticz** Box, raspberry, PC... using a MQTT Broker

             -> data are synchronized on PZEM sample rate or DomoticzPubTimer